Senmori/Build-Tools-Suite/README.md

 **Generate Documentation**: Generate javadoc jars.

 **Versions**: Select a version from the dropdown list.
-If not version is selected this defaults to 'latest'.
+If not version is selected this defaults to the default version as specifiied in the settings.

 **Add Output Directory**: Add an output directory for the final jars.
 If no directories are added, the working directory of BuildToolsSuite is used.